Skip to main content

 Benefits of Prescribed Burning

-• Enhance community preparedness to wildfire events;
+• Enhancing community preparedness to wildfire events;

-• Provide training opportunities for local firefighters;
+• Providing training opportunities for local firefighters;

 Resources